Skip to main content

 The Village of Kurush

 Near Mount Shahdagh lies the ancient village of Kurush, one of the highest human settlements in the Caucasus.
 The name "Kurush" is the Old Persian form of "Cyrus" (کُورُش), linking this geographic location directly to the Persian king.
 Prehistoric cave dwellings discovered at the base of Mount Shahdagh indicate habitation for over 9,000 years, with continuous settlement tracing back thousands of years to the Bronze Age.
-This toponymic evidence (an ancient village bearing Cyrus's name at the exact location of the barrier described in the Quran) provides compelling geographic testimony that Cyrus, not Alexander, is the true Dhul-Qarnayn.
+Significantly, the Ateshgah of Khinalig, one of the highest fire temples in the world, stands on the slopes of Mount Shahdagh at approximately 3,000 meters altitude, just 5 km from the ancient village of Khinalig.
+This ancient Zoroastrian temple was still burning with its natural flame when the World Zoroastrian Organisation, working with the Azerbaijan Ministry of Culture, the Russian Zoroastrian Association, and Zoroastrian Azerbaijanis, restored it in 2016.
+The last known Zoroastrian priest at this site, Pir Jomard, served approximately 1,000 years ago.
+This toponymic and archaeological evidence (an ancient village bearing Cyrus's name near Mount Shahdagh, coupled with a still-burning ancient fire temple attesting to millennia of Zoroastrian presence) provides compelling geographic testimony that Cyrus, not Alexander, is the true Dhul-Qarnayn.

 The Contrast